varindersingh6885/search-with-gpt/README.md

 **Solution:**

 Developed an application where I have integrated `ChatGPT` from `OpenAI` to pass the list of projects as a context.
 And then performing search queries as a prompt to ChatGPT to find the relevant projects.

+Click here to open the application [Search with GPT](https://search-with-gpt.netlify.app/).